normanlumilaan/aqua-ui/README.md

 ⚠️ Work in progress ⚠️

-An front-end experiment inspired by Apple Mac OS X Aqua theme introduced back in year 2000.
+Aqua UI is an React front-end experiment inspired by Apple Mac OS X 10.0 Aqua theme introduced back in year 2000.

 More about Aqua UI